-8) SATA2\0/1 (SATA 3Gb/s Connectors)
+8) SATA2 0/1/2/3 (SATA 3Gb/s Connectors)

 The SATA connectors conform to SATA 3Gb/s standard and are compatible with SATA 1.5Gb/s standard.
 Each SATA connector supports a single SATA device.
-The NVIDIA® nForce 520LE controller supports RAID 0 and RAID 1.
-Refer to Chapter 5, "Configuring SATA Hard Drive(s)," for instructions on configuration.
+The NVIDIA® GeForce 7025/nForce 630a controller supports RAID 0, RAID 1, RAID 5, RAID 10, and JBOD.
+Refer to Chapter 5, "Configuring SATA Hard Device of the support of the

+Drive(s)," for instructions on configuring a RAID array.